girija2020/Credit-Card-Fraud-Detection/README.md

 # SMAI_7
-SMAI project on fraud detection in machine learning
+SMAI project on fraud detection with machine learning